joeljuca/knowledge/src/tech/sqlite.md

 ## Resources

-SQLite is unlike most popular relational databases due to it not being embedded instead of client-server.
+SQLite is unlike most popular relational databases due to it being embedded instead of client-server.

 - [Mycelial YouTube channel](https://www.youtube.com/channel/UCgmu4SU8x0K_Uodq7sPATmw)
   They develop extensions to SQLite for distributed use cases